-To prevent the system to end in an unrecoverable state Zeebe expects a minimum size of free disk space available.
-If this limit is violated the broker will reject new requests, to allow the operations team to free more disk space and the broker to continue to update it's state.
+To prevent the system from reaching an unrecoverable state, Zeebe expects a minimum size of free disk space available.
+If this limit is violated, the broker rejects new requests to allow the operations team to free more disk space, and allows the broker to continue to update its state.

 Zeebe can be configured with the following settings for the disk usage watermarks:

-- zeebe.broker.data.diskUsageCommandWatermark: the fraction of used disk space before new user commands are rejected (default: 0.97), this has to be less then
+- zeebe.broker.data.diskUsageCommandWatermark: The fraction of used disk space before new user commands are rejected (default: 0.97), this must be less than

-For production use cases we recommend to set the values for
+For production use cases, we recommend setting the values for

 diskUsageCommandWatermark to smaller values, for example